 This refers to arranging access to venue, equipment, etc. The dates of fixtures are arranged by the fixture secretary.

-Rule 2 A team shall consist of five or four players, as appropriate.
+Rule 2 team shall consist of the requisite number of players as appropriate.
 A team fielding less than the number of players required by the relevant competition shall be deemed to have defaulted any board not filled.

 Rule 3 Clocks must be started by 7.40 p.m.
 If a match starts late as a result of the home team not being present at 7.40 p.m.then the away team may direct that the clocks be adjusted to read as if they had started at 7.40 p.m. to take account of the delay.

-i.e. the approprite time is taken off the home teams clocks.
+i.e. the appropriate time is taken off the home teams clocks.
+Matches nominally start at 7.30, with 10 minutes grace before any action can be taken for tardiness.

 Rule 4 A game may not be claimed by default until one hour has elapsed from the starting time.